jaysomani/Frontend-Assignment/README.md

 Open your web browser and go to http://localhost:3000 to view the application.

 Deployment
-The application is deployed/hosted on Firebase/Netlify/Vercel (mention the platform you chose).
+The application is deployed/hosted on Netlify.

 You can access the deployed application at Link to deployed app.